slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 alan perlis -- 58.
 Fools ignore complexity.
 Pragmatists suffer it.
 Some can avoid it.
 Geniuses remove it. alan perlis -- 105.
 You can’t communicate complexity, only an awareness of it. alan perlis -- 120.
 Adapting old programs to fit new machines usually means adapting new machines to behave like old ones.

++ x@yacineMTB -- LLMs turn 10x engineers into 1000x engineers, and 1x engineers into 0.1x engineers
++ x@pmddomingos -- The smarter your AI is, the less data it needs.
+Needing huge training sets is a sign of stupidity.
 -->

 > *"We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins."
 -- Ellen Ullman [1949]*

-We’ve grown dependent on three simple features that just aren’t available in the analog world: search, sort and filter.
+We’ve grown dependent on three simple features that aren’t available in the analog world: search, sort and filter.

+Being relevant in the LLM age is hard.
+What’s left for humans?
+The physical world and feeding real-time news into it.
+LLMs are connection machines, an autocorrect on steroids.
+They offer paraphrases; search engines offer quotes.
+LLMs are blurry JPEGs of the web.

 > *"As far as the laws of mathematics refer to reality, they are not certain, as far as they are certain, they do not refer to reality."
 -- Albert Einstein [1879]*